Course Description

 - Implement PKI and encryption solutions to ensure the confidentiality of business communications.

-- Mitigate risk from unauthorized access to IT systems through proper testing and reporting.
+- Mitigate risk from unauthorized access to IT systems through proper testing and monitoring.

 Course Activities and Grading